sineflow/ElasticsearchBundle/Resources/doc/mapping.md

 }
 ```

-The difference with document classes is that the class must implement `ObjectInterface` and be annotated as `@ES\Object`.
+The difference with document classes is that the class must implement `ObjectInterface` and be annotated as `@ES\DocObject`.
 The mapping of the object properties follows the same rules as the one for the document properties.

 More info about mapping is in the [elasticsearch mapping documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html)